-The Centre’s co-directors are a team of eight people who work on the basis of horizontality, consensus, and collective imagination.
+The Centre’s co-directors are a team of five people who work on the basis of horizontality, consensus, and collective imagination.

 We have different backgrounds, experiences, and trajectories, which cross in Athens, where we are based.

 Anna Carastathis (PhD in philosophy) is a political theorist.
 She received her Ph.D. in Philosophy from McGill University; her M.Sc. in Gender Studies from the University of the Aegean; and her B.A.
 (Honours) in Philosophy from the University of Alberta.
-Anna has held research and teaching positions in various institutions in Canada, the United States, and Greece (Université de Montréal, California State University Los Angeles, University of British Columbia, Concordia University, McGill University, Panteion University of Political and Social Sciences).
-Anna is the author of Intersectionality: Origins, Contestations, Horizons (University of Nebraska Press, 2016), which was named a Choice Outstanding Academic Title by the American Library Association, and Reproducing Refugees: Photographìa of a Crisis (co-authored with Myrto Tsilimpounidi, Rowman & Littlefield International, 2020).
+Anna has worked in various institutions in Canada, the United States, and Greece.
+She is the author of Intersectionality: Origins, Contestations, Horizons (University of Nebraska Press, 2016), and co-author of Reproducing Refugees: Photographìa of a Crisis (Rowman & Littlefield International, 2020).
 Anna is a yoga practitioner (since 1999) and teacher (since 2013, certified by the Los Angeles Centre for Yoga) in community spaces.
-Pronouns: she/her
+(Pronouns: she/her)

 Myrto Tsilimpounidi (PhD in sociology) is a social researcher and photographer.
 They received their Ph.D. in sociology from the University of Sussex, her M.A. in critical global studies from the University of Exeter, and her B.Sc. in economics and development studies.
 Their research focuses on the interface between urbanism, culture, and innovative methodologies.
-They are the author of Sociology of Crisis: Visualising Urban Austerity (Routledge, 2017); co-author of Reproducing Refugees: Photographia of a Crisis (Rowman & Littlefield International, 2020, with Anna Carastathis); and the co-editor of Remapping Crisis: A Guide to Athens (Zero Books, 2014) and Street Art & Graffiti: Reading, Writing & Representing the City (Routledge, 2017).
+They are the author of Sociology of Crisis: Visualising Urban Austerity (Routledge, 2017); co-author of Reproducing Refugees: Photographia of a Crisis (Rowman & Littlefield International, 2020); and the co-editor of Remapping Crisis: A Guide to Athens (Zero Books, 2014) and Street Art & Graffiti: Reading, Writing & Representing the City (Routledge, 2017).
 Myrto is happy near the sea, and dreams of a feminist kite-surf collective.
-Pronouns: she/them
+(Pronouns: she/them)